 MLGW holds meetings of its Board of Commissioners, which are open to the public, on the first and third Wednesdays of each month at 8:30 a.m.
 The meetings are held in MLGW's Administration Building, 220 South Main Street, Memphis, TN.
+Visit mlgw.iqm2.com/Citizens/Default.aspx to find out how to discuss water quality issues at a Board meeting.
+Send your questions for the Board of Commissioners to corpcomm@mlgw.org 24 hours before the Board meeting.

-Public meetings are also held periodically by the

-Shelby County Groundwater Control Board.
-For more information on the time and location of future meetings, call the Water Quality Section of the Shelby
+Public meetings are also held periodically by the Shelby County Groundwater Control Board.
+For more information on the time and location of future meetings, call the Water Quality Section of the Shelby County Health Department at 901-222-9599.